How To Recover A Deleted Binary From Active Linux Malware

 Never Kill a Suspicious Process Blindly

 If a system is infected with something, isolate it on the network and then take your time and look around.
-Do not go in with guns blazing because you will destroy important evidence that will help you figure out how bad the situation is.
+Do not go in with guns blazing because you will destroy critical data.

 As we advise in the Linux command line forensics cheat sheet: Don’t Panic.
 Take your time, collect your evidence, and only then rebuild the system after you’ve figured out what is going on and how the attack happened (root cause analysis).
 What’s the point of rebuilding a box if you don’t know how the person entered and whether they’ll just do the same thing again immediately when you bring it back online?

-Finally, did you know that Sandfly’s agentless Linux security bot automatically hunts for deleted processes and grabs forensic data about the situation for you?
+Finally, did you know that Sandfly’s agentless Linux security platform automatically hunts for deleted processes and grabs forensic data about the situation for you?
 Why not give it a try?